 What I find interesting in the scripture is that Jesus appeals to each person’s heart to do the right thing and doesn’t use the power play to change them.

 I am thankful for my faith.
-I am thankful for having Jesus Christ as a teacher.
-As I read the scriptures I realize that these are not stories of way back when, but rather examples that help me live today.
+I am grateful for having Jesus Christ as a teacher.
+As I read the scriptures, I realize that these are not stories of way back when but examples that help me live today.

-No matter how much I am struggling due to others I still must take on these burdens with love.
-It is only through our love of those who persecute us do we truly live out the Christian faith.
+No matter how much I struggle due to others, I must take on these burdens with love.
+We truly live out the Christian faith through our love of those who persecute us.

-I often feel like this man on his cart being pulled by a horse that is surrounded by cars.
-I feel the burden of trying to live with so little often while it appears those around me are in such luxury.
+I often feel like this man on his cart being pulled by a horse surrounded by cars.
+I think the burden of trying to live with so little often while it appears those around me are in such luxury.

 Then I am reminded of what a wonderful family I have and the vacations we have taken.

 Have you got $2200?
 In this world, you’re rich.
 Assets (not cash) of $2200 per adult place a person in the top 50% of the world’s wealthiest.